Updated February 3, 2020.

 The Information Commissioners’ Office has several data laws to enforce in the UK.

-After Brexit January 31, 2020, the following data laws will be in effect in the UK:
+After Brexit January 31, 2020, the following data laws has taken effect in the UK:

 PECR is the UK’s national implementation of the European ePrivacy Directive.
 It deals with the protection of personal data in relation to electronic communications, specifically cookies and online marketing communications.